Madministrator/steganography/README.md

    * What will I do?
 Complete setting up my development environment and start working on my first task, converting text to binary
    * Is anything blocking me?
 Nothing is currently blocking me.
    * What do I believe is the percent chance that we will complete the sprint?
 80%
+* (11-29-2018)
+   * What did I do?
+I completed is_bit_set and convert_text_to_binary functions
+   * What will I do?
+Start scanning the image function and grab RGB values.
+   * Is anything blocking me?
+No
+   * What do I believe is the percent chance that we will complete the sprint?
+70%

  ## Evan Vander Hoeven